sidney-eliot/3d-artists-handbook/content/process/workflow-between-zbrush-and-blender.md

 enableToc: true
 ---
 ## A Great Workflow Example
-The reason why [GoZ/ GoB](https://github.com/JoseConseco/GoB/releases) is so good, is because it allows for the seamless use of all Blender's modeling and sculpting tools, as well as all of ZBrush's modeling and sculpting tools.
+The reason why [GoZ / GoB](https://github.com/JoseConseco/GoB/releases) is so good, is because it allows for the seamless use of all Blender's modeling and sculpting tools, as well as all of ZBrush's modeling and sculpting tools.
 Without the tedious manual exporting and importing.

 ### Things to Be Aware Of